ShaileshRawat1403/sans-serif-sentiments/README.md

 - **A Thoughtfully Packaged Yes**
   *Proposals that feel clear, intentional, and respectful.*

+- [Style Guide](./STYLE-GUIDE/STYLE-GUIDE.md) — A living framework for clarity and empathy.

 ---

 ## 📚 Templates & Tools (Coming Soon)